 There have been no studies on the effects of ERLYAND on the ability to drive or use machines however it is not anticipated that ERLYAND will affect the ability to drive and use machines.

 Like all medicines, ERLYAND can cause side effects, although not everybody gets them.
 The following serious side effects may happen with this medicine:

 - Seizures: rarely, patients who take ERLYAND may develop a seizure.
 Tell your healthcare provider right away if you have a loss of consciousness or experience a seizure.

-The most common side effects include: feeling very tired, skin rash, weight loss, hot flushes, hypothyroidism, joint pain and falls.
+The most common side effects include: feeling very tired, skin rash, weight loss, hot flushes, hypothyroidism, high blood pressure, nausea, diarrhoea, joint pain, fractures and falls.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.

 If you get have any side effects, talk to your doctor or pharmacist.
 This includes any side effects not listed in this package insert.